Pyromaticfish0/Paberry-s-Peasants-/README.md

 - The quit button resides in the main menu.
 - After touching quit, the application will exit.

-#### Back Button
-- resides in the HUD
-- allows users to go back to main menu

 #### Missions Page
 - The missions page is opened by touching missions in the main menu during gameplay.
 - The missions page will inform the user of their current in-game objective.